 Caring for lucky bamboo isn't difficult.
 All you need are proper growing conditions.

-Usually, lucky bamboo is grown hydroponically, but also grows well in soil.
-When growing a plant in water place small marbles, pebbles or stones in the container to give the stalks added stability.
+Usually, lucky bamboo is grown in water, but also grows well in soil.
+When growing a plant in water, place small marbles, pebbles, or stones in the container to give the stalks added stability.